 Today, I’m partnering up with my friends at Orchard Valley Harvest to bring you a quick rundown of the things I like to keep in my daypack.
 Orchard Valley Harvest makes an awesome selection of grab-and-go snack packs of nuts and trails mixes—perfect for stashing in your day pack.
 Onto the goodies!

 One of the things I had to get used with longer-distance hiking (just like I had to get used to with longer-distance running) is properly fueling myself.
-I think the amount of energy burned during hiking can be deceiving—you’re so distracted by the pretty scenery that you don’t realize you’re burning upwards of 500 calories per hour.
-Tackle a moderate length hike (~6 miles) in the morning, and you’re well on your way to a 1000 calorie workout by just taking a nice stroll in the woods.
+I think the amount of energy burned during hiking can be deceiving—you’re so distracted by the pretty scenery that you don’t realize how much energy you’re expending.

 To keep your energy up so you can make it back to the car (ha!), it’s important to take snacks if you plan on doing even a short day hike.
 I’m a big believer in being prepared, and you never know when a one hour hike is going to turn into a four hour hike because you took a wrong turn at a missing trail marker.
 And luckily, there are tons of great hiking snacks that don’t take up a lot of space, keep you fueled, and taste great!
 Here are some of my favorites.